fixedd/RPi_Relay_Interface/README.md

 ## Thanks

 Thanks to the folks on the [Raspberry Pi BB](http://www.raspberrypi.org/phpBB3/viewtopic.php?t=19222), without their guidance it would have taken me longer to figure this out.

+## License

+There is no license other than to say that I release this to the public domain... do with it as you wish (see [the license file](./LICENSE.md)).